-Don’t expect all members of your congregation to be enthusiastic about ministering to known criminals.
-Instead, you should anticipate that many members of your church would simply leave.
+Don’t expect all congregation members to be enthusiastic about ministering to known criminals.
+Instead, you should anticipate that many members of your church would leave.

 Carefully speak with your community, including individuals and other leaders.
 Never assume that your members will be unaffected by this decision to let any sex offender in, and never force an abuse victim to worship with their abuser.
 The victim’s safety and security should always come first.

-Assume that your church is not entitled to this mission as of now if the church leader is unable to speak with the community transparently about this subject.
+Assume that your church is not entitled to this mission if the church leader cannot speak with the community transparently about this subject.

 4. Can You Provide Limited Services?

-Some churches determine that they can only provide limited ministry options, such as gathering with pastors or seniors off-campus, enabling monitored participation at a certain worship session, or participating in a tiny number without children.
+Some churches determine they can only provide limited ministry options, such as gathering with pastors or seniors off-campus, enabling monitored participation at a specific worship session, or participating in a tiny number without children.
 Allowing a known criminal to participate in youth ministry is not a good idea.

-If you decide that the church is just not suited to minister to known sex offenders, look for alternative organizations engaged in this sector locally or nationally.
+If you decide the church is not suited to minister to known sex offenders, look for alternative organizations engaged in this sector locally or nationally.